jarlostensen/notesandcomments/kerneldebug1.md

 - Path/Address: ```\\.\pipe\<WHATEVERYOULIKE>```
 - Do *not* tick ```Connect to existing pipe/socket```

+(WHATEVERYOULIKE is just that; whatever you want to call it, as long as you remember it for when you need it later...)
 When you now start the VM the pipe will be created and this is where you will ultimately connect WinDbg.

 But, first, in your VM guest session; launch a ```cmd``` shell as administrator and set up the kernel debugging options;